hiroyuki-kasai/NMFLibrary/README.md

 Announcement
 ----------
 We are very welcome to your contribution.
-Please tell us your NMF solvers written by MATLAB, or your comments and suggestions.
+Please tell us
+- NMF solvers written by MATLAB,
+- ppplication MATLAB flies using NMF solvers, and
+- your comments and suggestions.

 <br />